dropzone/dropzone/index.md

 If you do not need a dropzone anymore, just call `.disable()` on the object.
 This will remove all event listeners on the element, and clear all file arrays.
+To reenable a Dropzone use `.enable()`.

 ## tips